 The purpose of the 12-month Enrollment component of IPEDS is to collect unduplicated enrollment counts of all students enrolled for credit and instructional activity data in postsecondary institutions for an entire 12-month period.
-Data are collected by gender, attendance status (full-time, part-time), race/ethnicity, first-time (entering), all other (non-first-time entering or continuing/returning), and certificate-seeking statuses for undergraduate students.
+Data are collected by gender, attendance status (full-time, part-time), race/ethnicity, first-time (entering), transfer-in (non-first-time entering), continuing/returning, and degree/certificate-seeking statuses for undergraduate students.
 Instructional activity is collected as total credit and/or clock hours attempted at the undergraduate levels.
 Using the instructional activity data reported, a full-time equivalent (FTE) student enrollment at the undergraduate level is estimated.